Turbo vpn edge extension review for microsoft edge users in 2025

 Is it safe to use Turbo VPN Edge extension on public Wi-Fi?

 Yes, using a VPN extension on public Wi-Fi can help protect your data from eavesdroppers, especially on untrusted networks.
-Proton vpn how many devices can you connect the ultimate guide

 Does Turbo VPN Edge extension leak DNS or IP addresses?

 Quality VPN extensions aim to prevent DNS and IP leaks, but you should verify this by performing a DNS leak test and checking for any IP leaks after enabling the extension.
+Troubleshooting microsoft teams when it wont work with your vpn 2026

 Can I use Turbo VPN Edge extension with other VPNs?